 Upon successful completion of the CLS program students will be awarded a certificate of completion from University Hospital Laboratory that will afford them the opportunity to become certified Clinical Laboratory Scientists.
 Additionally, undergraduate biology majors who successfully complete the CLS program have the opportunity to secure a Bachelor’s degree in Clinical Laboratory Science (BSCLS) from USC Aiken.
 To learn more about the University of South Carolina-Aiken and University Hospital Clinical Laboratory Science Program partnership, please visit University Health's program page.

-The University Hospital Clinical Laboratory Science program is currently seeking CLS/MT accreditation from the following:
+The University Hospital Clinical Laboratory Science program is accredited by the following:

 The mission of the University Hospital Clinical Laboratory Science (UH-CLS) program is to provide students with exceptional education and training to prepare future clinical laboratory scientists with the knowledge, and skills necessary to become responsible, competent, entry-level clinical laboratory science professionals.
 Additionally, the UH-CLS serves to support the University Hospital Laboratory which is to support University Hospital’s mission by continually improving patient care by building professional relationships through excellence in laboratory testing and services which helps the physicians in our community to make their clinical decisions.